“Gene mapping is a process or method of discovering the location of genes on a chromosome.”

 The heritable, as well as non-heritable, cancer-like disease-causing genes, can be mapped too.

-Gene mapping becoming a very crucial process for identification of disease causes genes.
+Gene mapping becoming a very crucial process for the identification of disease causes genes.
 The location of it, inheritance pattern and penetrance of the allele can be determined by using the data of gene mapping.